Alabama's 2nd congressional district

-The district is represented by Republican Barry Moore, a former Alabama state representative, who replaced Martha Roby, the retired Republican incumbent, in the 2020 election.
+The district is represented by Democrat Shomari Figures, after being elected in 2024.

+The 2nd was completely overhauled in advance of the 2024 elections, as a consequence of the United States Supreme Court's decision in Allen v.
+Milligan, which ordered Alabama to create a second black opportunity district.
+Following this, the United States District Court for the Northern District of Alabama appointed a special master to create new maps for the state, which resulted in the 2nd joining the 7th as the state's two opportunity districts.
+Representative Barry Moore's home county of Coffee was drawn out of this district and into the 1st, where he decided to run instead.

 Character

 There are several small-to-medium-sized cities spread throughout the district.
-Fort Rucker and Maxwell-Gunter Air Force Base are both within its bounds, as is Troy University.
+Fort Novosel and Maxwell-Gunter Air Force Base are both within its bounds, as is Troy University.

 White voters here were among the first in Alabama to shift from the Democratic Party; the old-line Southern Democrats in this area began splitting their tickets as early as the 1950s.
-Today, the district is one of the most Republican districts in both Alabama and the nation.
+Southeast Alabama is one of the most Republican regions in both Alabama and the nation.
 It has only supported a Democrat for president once since 1956, when Jimmy Carter carried it in 1976.

-In 2008, the district elected a Democrat to Congress for the first time since 1964, but it reverted to its Republican ways in 2010.
+In 2008, voters elected three-term mayor of Montgomery Bobby Bright to Congress, making him the first Democrat to hold the seat since 1964.
+Bright then lost reelection to Republican Martha Roby in 2010, who was a member of the Montgomery City Council.
+Roby did not run for reelection in the 2020 election, and Republican Barry Moore was elected to the open seat.
 At the state and local level, however, conservative Democrats continued to hold most offices as late as 2002.

-White voters gave John McCain, the Republican candidate, 63.42% of the vote in 2008; Barack Obama, the Democratic candidate, received 36.05%, attracting voters beyond the substantial (and expected) African-American minority.
+In the 2008 United States presidential election, voters gave John McCain, the Republican presidential candidate, 63.42% of the vote; Barack Obama, the Democratic candidate, received 36.05%, attracting voters beyond the substantial (and expected) African-American minority.

-The district gives its congressmen very long tenures in Washington; only seven people have represented it since 1923, with all but one holding it for at least 10 years and four holding it for at least 15 years.
+The district gives its congressmen very long tenures in Washington; only six people have represented it from 1923 to 2021, with five of six holding it for at least 10 years and four of six holding it for at least 15 years.
+Barry Moore, elected in 2021, represented the district when it was redrawn in 2023; since the district was redrawn, he has continued his congressional career in the neighboring 1st district.

+The new 2nd district includes the heavier African American communities of Butler, Macon, Monroe, Pike, and Russell counties as well as the state capital of Montgomery, Alabama.

+Counties and communities within the district

+For the 119th and successive Congresses (based on the districts drawn following the Supreme Court's decision in Allen v.
+Milligan), the district contains all or portions of the following counties and communities.